ITRS-Group/cordial/docs/tools/geneos/geneos_unset.md

 ### Synopsis

 Unset a configuration value.

-This command has been added to remove the confusing negation syntax in set
+This command has been added to remove the confusing negation syntax in the `set` command

 ```
 geneos unset [FLAGS] [TYPE] [NAME...]